 - the ability to work to deadlines and under pressure

 - a desire to travel, as worldwide travel is a key feature of this career

 - commitment to continual learning

-You'll also need good colour vision as the work may involve interpreting geological maps and differentiating between various rocks and minerals
+- good colour vision - as the work may involve interpreting geological maps and differentiating between various rocks and minerals

 - a driving licence and evidence of good health - may be required for some postings

-A driving licence and evidence of good health may be required for some postings.
-For overseas work, a second language is an advantage, as well as cultural awareness and communication skills.

-Practical work experience is extremely valuable.
+Practical work experience is extremely important.
 Many of the large multinationals offer paid internships and summer vacation work on projects of operational significance.

-Employers are interested in experience gained through fieldwork or research trips.
+Employers particularly value the experience gained through fieldwork or research trips.
 As well as providing valuable hands-on experience, these give an insight into work in the industry.

 A large proportion of geophysicists are employed by oil and gas companies in their exploration divisions.